duckmanager/Bathymetric-map-Lake-Caputh/README.md

                     Rectangle Selection:
                         A RectangleSelector is enabled.
 By dragging a rectangle over the plot, all points within that defined area are toggled (i.e., marked as faulty if unmarked, or unmarked if already selected).
                     Finalization:
-                         After all survey runs have been reviewed (each plot is closed to proceed to the next), the tool saves the indices of all marked (faulty) points to FILTER_CSV.
+                         After all survey runs have been reviewed (each plot is closed to proceed to the next), the tool saves the indices of all marked (faulty) points to interactive_error_points.csv.
+If it already exists the old file will be overwritten.
                          The faulty points are removed from the dataset, the artifical_boundary_points are added to the dataset again and the resulting filtered dataset is then ready for further processing